 Social and emotional consequences of FOMO

-Strategies for managing FOMO
+Strategies to manage FOMO

-FOMO-R Method
+FOMO-R method

 1. Preparation stage